elte-cybersec/KeystoneAuthMechanisms/README.md

 export OS_AUTH_URL=http://localhost:5000/v3
 export OS_IDENTITY_API_VERSION=3
 ```

-You can also save these in a file like `keystonerc` and use `source keystonerc` to load them quickly.
+You can also save these in a file like `keystonerc` and use `source keystonerc`.

+---

-## Step 7: Verify Keystone is Working
+#### Step 7: Verify Keystone is Working

 ```bash
 openstack project list
 ```

-### Running keystone and Authentication test
+#### Running Keystone and Authentication Test

 ```bash
 sudo keystone-wsgi-public
 ```

-In another terminal you can test authenticating the admin or use the `openstack` CLI to create new Domains/Projects/Group/Users/Credentials and more.
+In another terminal, test authenticating the admin or use the `openstack` CLI to create new Domains, Projects, Groups, Users, Credentials, and more.
-See the uploaded curls for further details.
+See the uploaded `curls` for further examples.

 ---

+## 🔐 Authentication Mechanisms

-# Password Authentication Mechanism
+### Password Authentication

-## Create a New OpenStack User and Assign Role

-You can create a new user in OpenStack and assign them a role in a specific project using the `openstack` CLI.

 ```bash
 # Create a new user under the 'admin' project and 'default' domain